gioconte/cs524/Goal_Hyp_Test.md

 ##Tests
 1. Accuracy test.
-Given a set of edges ask the user to compare them and see which is the accuracy achieved, namely how many times the user identify the most/least weighted edge.
+Given a set of edges ask the user to compare their weight and see which is the accuracy achieved, namely how many times the user identify the most/least weighted edge.